julianzpe/GenGHG/README.md

 ![GenGHG Banner](https://www.dropbox.com/s/5lsjhh7ih4tbfdg/2020.12.28%20Github%20Banner%202.png?raw=1)

 # How to use GenGHG?
 Make sure you download and install all dependencies and third-party packages.
-Also, make sure your computer recognizes the path of the following files for initial testing:
+Also, make sure your computer recognizes the path of the following files for initial testing.

 # Required files
 ## Site Conditions Files